microsoft/mu_tiano_plus/ReadMe.rst

 | Starting commit: 70918b522e139d25d8442a89aa8639d6ef586114
 | Destination Commit from upstream edk2: edd46cd407ea4a0adaa8d6ca86f550c2a4d5c507 (tag: NONE - commit post 202102 tag)

-- FmpDeviceSetImage no longer has LastAttemptedStatus- you must use FmpDeviceSetImageWithStatus
+- FmpDeviceSetImage and FmpDeviceCheckImage no longer have LastAttemptedStatus.
+Must use FmpDeviceSetImageWithStatus or FmpDeviceCheckImageWithStatus

 Code of Conduct
 ===============